ndporter/dspg-r-2022/_episodes/07-data-subsetting.md

 ~~~
 {: .output}

-With two arguments, `[` behaves the same way as for matrices:
+With two arguments, `[` extracts rows and columns:

 ~~~